mariamconde/codepath-prework/README.md

 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:

+Winning the game:

 ![](https://i.imgur.com/WFotR6G.gif)

+Using the stop/start game button:

 ![](https://i.imgur.com/cqmE4S8.gif)

+Using a random secret pattern each game (2 different games below):

 ![](https://i.imgur.com/jsluXmx.gif)

+Losing the game:

 ![](https://i.imgur.com/lgMK4vL.gif)